 Applications are due on November 2, 2021 by 5 pm

 A PDF with these instructions is available here: Application Instructions

 Please prepare the following documents, and once you have completed them, please complete the PREPP application and upload your documents to https://tinyurl.com/CSULBPREPP

 - Curriculum Vitae

-- Personal Statement (500 words or less) - See application instructions
+- Personal Statement (500 words or less) which focuses on the following prompts:

-- Teaching Interest / Experience Statement (500 words or less)
+- Teaching Interest / Experience Statement.
+Your statement might include responses to the following prompts (500 words or less)

 - What teaching experience have you had?
 Describe your strengths and weaknesses as an instructor.